Aristotelous Square

-The twelve buildings that make up Aristotelous Square have been listed buildings of the Hellenic Republic since 1950.
+The twelve buildings that make up Aristotelous Square have been listed buildings of Greece since 1950.

 History

 The history of Aristotelous Square begins with the Great Fire of 1917 that destroyed two thirds of the city of Thessaloniki.

 Before the fire

 Before the Great Fire of 1917, the city lacked much of what was considered to be 'essential' in European architecture.
 Until 1912, Thessaloniki had been part of Ottoman Turkey for almost 500 years.
 Under Ottoman rule, the city grew without the guidance of a general plan for expansion and had narrow streets.
 The absence of squares in pre-1917 Thessaloniki was addressed by Ernest Hébrard, who proposed a number of large squares in the city, including Megalou Alexandrou Square ("Alexander the Great Square"), now Aristotelous Square.

 Designs by Ernest Hébrard

 Ernest Hébrard envisioned a monumental axis for Thessaloniki that stretched from what is now Aristotelous Square on the seafront to Dikastirion Square and the Roman Forum.
 The axis began at Aristotelous Square, which was intended to be named after Alexander the Great.
 Throughout his plan for Thessaloniki, Hébrard implemented an element that was missing from the pre-1917 architecture of the city: imposing façades.
 For the monumental axis, the architect used elements from Byzantine and Western architecture rather than Ottoman architecture, to stress the city's connection with the Byzantine Empire.
 This style is most evident at Aristotelous Square, with a few building facades implementing some of Hébrard's original ideas.
 Additionally, a statue of Alexander the Great was to be placed in the middle of the square.